Posters, Brochures and Videos Highlight Issues in Your Computer Science Curriculum

 A video entitled You Can Be Anything uses the power of media to give young people, particularly girls and young women, a positive impression of the career opportunities available in information technology and science-related fields where technology plays a major role.
 The University of Washington Computer Science & Engineering Department has created two videos.
 One addresses questions of why college students and faculty choose computer science & engineering as their field and the other shows what takes place during a day in the life of a CSE bachelor’s alum working in the software industry.

-Other Resources you’ll find include the Careers In Computing and Information Technology Lesson Plan, a career site for graduating students, ACM's Computing Carreers website, and the ACM Career Resource Center.
+Other Resources you’ll find include the Careers In Computing and Information Technology Lesson Plan, ACM Computing Degrees & Careers poster in English and Spanish, IT is all about me poster, a career site for graduating students and the ACM Career Resource Center.